Have you ever added extra CO2 in your grow room to increase your yields?

 If not, and you're wondering why would you add extra CO2 to your grow room?
 Or how can you add extra CO2 to your grow space?
 You have come to the right place!

 We will discuss why plants need CO2 and ways in which we can introduce extra CO2 for grow tent or a grow space while keeping in mind the pros and cons.

-Carbon dioxide (CO2) is fundamental to facilitate the growth of plants, and it is particularly relevant to the course of photosynthesis, as plants use CO2 to turn light into energy to grow.
+Carbon dioxide (CO2) is fundamental to facilitate the growth of plants, as plants undergo photosynthesis, to use CO2 to turn light into energy to grow.
 Without CO2, plants would die.
 Luckily, there is almost always CO2 floating in the air.
-It is odourless and colourless, and you are most likely breathing it in small amounts right now.
+It is odourless and colourless, and you are most likely breathing in small amounts of CO2 right now.

-Providing more carbon dioxide in your grow room offers benefits to plants in ways that improves plant health and development.
+Providing more carbon dioxide (CO2) in your grow room offers benefits to plants in ways that improves plant health and development.
 Plants use CO2 to "breath".
-It helps them photosynthesize, which is how plants convert light energy into food for themselves.
+Adding extra CO2 helps them photosynthesize, which is how plants convert light energy into food for themselves.

 Fun fact: Research has shown that when C3 plants (a form of photosynthesis that 95% of the plants on earth use, including cannabis) are exposed to higher concentrations of CO2, the plants will produce thicker leaves.

 Levels of CO2 are measured in PPM (Parts Per Million).
 If you have sufficient air circulation in your home and growing area, you can expect your CO2 concentration to be around 300- 400 PPM.
 If your growing area was to go below 200 PPM of CO2, your plant would stop growing.
 This is because it doesn't have enough CO2 for photosynthesis, which means it is not receiving energy from the light.

 Studies have shown that when CO2 levels or concentrations are around 1500 PPM, plant growth will be accelerated.
 This can result in bigger yields.